collin-lexu/pink-slip-management-system-demo/README.md

 ### Seasonal Demand by Month
 ![Seasonal Demand Bar Chart](images/seasonal_bar_chart.png)

 Order volume averages 1,447/month, with a spring peak (April-June) running 28% above average and a smaller fall peak (September-November) at 11% above average.
-Spring likely reflects wedding and prom/graduation season, while fall lines up with back-to-school, holiday prep, and cold-weather wardrobe changes.
+Spring likely reflects wedding and prom/graduation season, while fall lines up with back-to-school, holiday prep, and winter wardrobe changes.
 Staffing and supplies could be timed to match, stocking up on wedding-related alteration supplies before spring and coat and winter-wear supplies before fall.
-The slower Jan/Feb and Jul/Aug months could be used for reminder outreach to lapsed customers to help smooth out demand, though this would require opt-in consent for promotional contact since phone numbers are currently collected for order-related purposes only.
+The slower Jan/Feb and Jul/Aug months could be used for reminder outreach to lapsed customers to help smooth out demand, though this would require opt-in consent for promotional contact since phone numbers are currently collected for contact and order related purposes only.

 ![Seasonal Demand Heatmap](images/seasonal_heatmap.png)